Jcarchboldd/eStore-Microservices/README.md

 # eStore-Microservices

+**Note: This repository is currently in development.
+The goal is to implement and practice various modern technologies and best practices.**

 A scalable eStore application built using a microservices architecture with Blazor as the frontend framework, implementing Domain-Driven Design (DDD) principles and utilizing Radzen components.
 This project is developed using .NET 8 and demonstrates the integration of repository and unit of work patterns for robust data management.

 ## Project Overview